amj-j/bang-lite-java/README.md

 This is a simplified version of card game "BANG" in the form of a console Java aplication.

 ## My motivation
 This is the first assigment I was given in the "Object-Oriented Programming" course at my university.
+I coded this in March of 2023.
 This was, however, not my first experience with object oriented programming, as before starting the course, I completed four assignments from the same course (from previous years) as a self-directed challenge.
 My goal was to deepen my understanding of Java and object-oriented programming principles, as well as to prepare myself for the actual course.
 These projects can be found on my GitHub: [Duck hunt](https://github.com/amj-j/duck-hunt-java), [Monopoly lite](https://github.com/amj-j/monopoly-lite-java), [Reversi](https://github.com/amj-j/reversi-java), and [Rook in maze](https://github.com/amj-j/rook-in-maze-java).

 The **Gameplay** section in this file is the original assignment.